 - Complete one (1) or more courses or programs that meet the school’s financial literacy requirement (KRS 158.1411).

-- Demonstrate established district essential workplace ethics indicators as provided in KRS 158.1413.
+- Demonstrate established district essential workplace ethics characteristics as provided in KRS 158.1413.

 - Obtain a passing grade on the civics test (KRS 158.141).